 'So was your dad’s stuff good?
 Did he have anything published?'
 I asked.

 'Bits.'
-I replied.
+I said.

 'Desolation Angels?'
 I interrupted.